• Skip to primary navigation

 a close up of Palak Paneer (spinach curry) in a bowl

-Fresh spinach, tomatoes, aromatics, herbs, and spices make the base of this delicious Indian dish.
+Fresh spinach, tomatoes, aromatics, herbs, and spices make up the base of this delicious Indian dish.
 We use whipping cream to add creaminess to the gravy and top it with pan-seared paneer.

 If this is your first time cooking with paneer, you’ll find it’s surprisingly easy to work with.
 Browning it in the pan gives it great texture and makes it more flavorful.

-Serve this easy stove-top dinner with naan and basmati rice for an irresistible authentic-tasting meal!
+Serve this easy stove-top dinner with naan and basmati rice for an irresistible, authentic-tasting meal!

 Palak paneer ingredients